 A vulnerability is a flaw or weakness in an operating system or application that allows malicious users to gain access to a computer, or to infect files.
 A vulnerability could be the result of a bug or of poor design.
 Vulnerabilities in web browsers and plug-ins, such as Adobe Flash, are often targeted, since this software is so widely used.

 A zero-day vulnerability is one that has been recently discovered, but not yet corrected by a software developer.
 The term comes from the idea that the developer has zero days to correct the vulnerability before malicious users begin to exploit it.
 Software updates are required as soon as possible to protect against these vulnerabilities.

 Malware vs. Vulnerabilities

-The difference between malware and vulnerabilities is like the difference between something and the absence of something.
-Specifically, malware is something—you can see it, interact with it, and analyze it—whereas a vulnerability is a weakness in something, like software, in which something (like malware or a hacker) can go through.
+The difference between malware and vulnerabilities is the difference between software made with the intent to cause harm, and the absence of security in a product.
+Malware is something you can see, interact with, and analyze, whereas a vulnerability is a weakness in software or hardware that can be exploited by malware or a hacker.
 That may sound a bit esoteric, so let's break down the differences even further.

 Take a look at the below infographic for a more detailed look at the differences between malware and vulnerabilities:

 No matter how savvy a Mac user is, any piece of malware is one password or vulnerability away from taking over your machine.
 Security is about layers, and one layer failing shouldn't defeat all security; therefore, it's imperative to rely on multiple layers of protection with different properties.
 Regularly updating third-party software and passwords, scheduling routine backups, and running a trusted macOS security solution with real-time antivirus protection should be an essential part of your security strategy.